hashicorp/terraform/website/source/docs/enterprise/runs/index.html.md

 change active infrastructure.
 Because of this, the default behavior is to require user confirmation as part of the [Terraform run execution](/docs/enterprise/runs/how-runs-execute.html).
-Upon user confirmation, Atlas will queue and execute the Terraform apply.
-It is also possible to configure Atlas to
+Upon user confirmation, the Terraform apply will be queued and executed.
+It is also possible to configure
-[automatically apply](/docs/enterprise/runs/automatic-applies.html), but this option is disabled by default.
+[automatic applies](/docs/enterprise/runs/automatic-applies.html), but this option is disabled by default.

 ## Environment Locking